-Students will also have the opportunity to immerse themselves in the very heart of diplomacy.
-An optional field trip to Geneva, Switzerland (5 days) will be organized for those who wish to gain expertise as well as skills in the domain of multilateral diplomacy.
+Students will also have the opportunity to immerse themselves in the very heart of diplomacy or into the city of peace and justice.
+Optional field trips to Geneva, Switzerland (5 days) and The Hague, the Netherlands (5 days) will be organized for those who wish to gain expertise as well as skills in the domain of multilateral diplomacy.

 UNITAR and UOC have developed an extensive expertise in the delivery of online programmes.
 Using Internet as a medium, students, diplomas, practitioners and scholars are brought together in a unique virtual learning environment designed to valorize experiential and collaborative learning.

 Distinctive features of the Master and its related qualifications include: